Aronrepo/fitness-tracker/README.md

 2. In the root directory of the repository you will find a compose file called docker-compose-app.yml.
 Copy this compose file into a new folder

+3. Copy the .env file to the new directory as well

+4. Register Spoonacular to get your own api key: https://spoonacular.com/food-api/console#Dashboard

+5. Update the env file with your api key

+6. Update SPRING_DATASOURCE_URL, SPRING_DATASOURCE_USERNAME and SPRING_DATASOURCE_PASSWORD with an arbitrary name

-3. Run the compose file in bash terminal
+7. Run the compose file in bash terminal

     ```sh
     docker-compose -f docker-compose-app.yml up